cesaraustralia/DynamicGridsInteract.jl/README.md

 # Interactive parameters

-The interface provides control of the simulation using ModelParameters.jl and Interact.jl bia InteractModels.jl.
+The interface provides control of the simulation using ModelParameters.jl and Interact.jl via InteractModels.jl.
 It will automatically generate sliders for every `ModelParameters.Param` parameter in the `Ruleset`, given they additionally have either a `range` (an `AbstractRange`) or `bounds` (a `Tuple`) field defined.